What does it mean to READ FOR JOY?

 I truly did not have one kind word for myself.
 I was basically my own personal Mean Girl.

-But that writing that story that year with those friends gave me my first inkling of something that’s become a bedrock truth in my life.
+But writing that story that year with those friends gave me my first inkling of something that’s become a bedrock truth in my life.

 Stories can save you.